Gluten-Free Dairy-Free Banana Bread tastes just like the classic version: fluffy, moist, slightly sweet and full of banana flavor.

 I have not tried using anything else in place of the palm shortening.
 If you make this with ghee, coconut oil or something else, please let me know how it turns out!

-This flourless banana bread can stored in the fridge for up to 5 days.
-And is it very moist, place a paper towel directly on top of the bread to absorb moisture.
+This bread can stored in the fridge for up to 5 days.
+As is it very moist, place a paper towel directly on top of the bread to absorb moisture.

 If the bread is already sliced before freezing, place a small square of parchment paper between each slice before wrapping it up as a whole loaf.